 • Understand the ethics of harvesting animals

-• Practice fishing for river salmon, saltwater pier fish, and backcountry trout.
+• Fishing for river salmon, saltwater pier fish, and backcountry trout.

 • Utilize gear made in prior programs if available.